-Dostoyevsky on Poverty, Ambition, Success, Creative Integrity, and the Ultimate Ideal of Art
+Dostoyevsky on Integrity, Success, and the Ultimate Goal of Creative Work

 “The artist … must consecrate all his toil to the holy spirit of art — such toil is holy, chaste, and demands single-heartedness.”